SoftwareAG/sag-unattended-installations/README.md

 ## Important notes

-All files must have unix style endlines even when using docker desktop for Windows.
+All files must have unix style end lines even when using docker desktop for Windows.
 Clone accordingly!

 ------------------------------